bcdev/xrlint/README.md

 # TODO

-- implement plugin mgt
 - add more tests, +coverage
-- use `RuleMeta.desc`, it is currently undefined
+- use `RuleMeta.description`, it is currently unused
 - use `RuleMeta.type`, it is currently unused
 - use `RuleTest.expected`, it is currently unused
 - use `Processor`, it is currently unused